akimd/vcsn/doc/automata.rst

       return entry_at(src_of(t), dst_of(t));

 .. function:: transition_container entries() const
+              transition_container all_entries() const

    A container that will iterate over all pairs of states that are connected in the automaton.
-Ignoring :func:`pre` and :func:`post` pairs.
+The first flavor excludes pairs the contain :func:`pre` or :func:`post`, while the second flavor includes them.

    For each pair, a random transition is selected, so that :func:`entry_at` can by used to compute the entry between this pair of states.

-   The way to iterator over all entries of an automaton `aut` is as follows::
+   One way to iterate over all entries of an automaton `aut` is as follows::

      for (auto t : aut.entries()) {